Amacalex/3DSoftEngine/README.md

 # 3DSoftEngine
 A custom made 3D soft engine in the making made with no external libraries other than c# win forms.

+This current build is incomplete.
+At the moment though I know the Game Engine can properly display a 3D triangle with a 3D perspective camera and can transverse itself amongst the world.
+I am currently working on implementing the Game Engines 2D features first.
+This includes implementing its 2D physics engine and sprite rendering abilities.
+Once this is complete I will continue working on this engines 3D capabilities.
+The 3D capabilities need some more tweaking and I have to work out and fix some of the math equations I calculated by hand.
+For now though I am impressed in myself to calculate this Engines 3D capabilities as I worked out all the Trigonometry problems myself via by pencil and paper.